observablehq/plot/CONTRIBUTING.md

 yarn dev
 ```

-This will open http://localhost:8008/ in your browser where you can choose a test plot registered in `test/plots/index.js`.
-As you edit the source, the currently-selected test plot will update live in your browser as you save changes.
+This will open http://localhost:8008/ in your browser where you can choose a snapshot test.
+As you edit the source, the current test will update live in your browser as you save changes.
 You can change the selected test from the drop-down menu.
-If the drop-down menu is focused, the left and right arrow keys will cycle between tests.
+When the drop-down menu is focused, the left and right arrow keys cycle between tests.

 ![Plot’s snapshot test live preview](img/localhost.png)